AArmias/MCS/README.md

 ### Preparation:
 Before this project I have already installed a salt master and a salt minion called Teronapuri (Teroshelper).
 I made directory for project `/srv/salt/MCS` so this is where all the files go.
 I also made `init.sls` (salt state file) there.
-So if you want try this project make that directory and copy my init.sls there.
+So if you want to try this project make that directory and copy my init.sls there.

 You need:
 1. salt master/minion